-Built-in trainable and global classifiers scan sent or received messages across all communication channels in your organization for different types of compliance issues.
+Built-in trainable and global classifiers inspect sent and received messages across all communication channels in your organization for different types of compliance issues.
 Classifiers use a combination of artificial intelligence and keywords to identify language in messages likely to violate anti-harassment policies.

 Optical character recognition (OCR)

 Configure built-in or custom communication compliance policies to scan and identify printed or handwritten text from images that may be inappropriate in your organization.
 Integrated Azure Cognitive Services and optical scanning support for identifying text in images help analysts and investigators detect and act on instances where inappropriate conduct may be missed in communications that is primarily non-textual.